AndreAntunovic/MRIStanfordChallenge/README.md

-for the code feel free to contact me via andre.antunovic300@gmail.com

 # MRNet Challenge - Friedrich Alexander University

 A. Antunovic, V. Morgenshtern are participating in the MRNet Challenge by Stanford University.